Abhishekkr21/DrawMaster/README.md

 # DrawMaster
-DrawMaster Pro is an advanced and feature-rich drawing application built using HTML, CSS, and JavaScript.
+DrawMaster is an advanced and feature-rich drawing application built using HTML, CSS, and JavaScript.
 With a comprehensive set of tools and functionalities, this web-based app provides a versatile platform for artists and designers to create stunning digital artwork with ease.
 Features:

 Intuitive Drawing Tools: DrawMaster Pro offers a wide range of drawing tools, including brushes, pencils, erasers, and shape tools (lines, rectangles, circles).
 Artists can freely express their creativity and experiment with different styles and techniques.